zenoss/testrail-jira-gadgets/README.md

 ### TestRail: Testing Status

-Displays the current test results for all test plans across all projects.
+Displays the current test results for all active test plans across all projects.

 #### Settings